 Gap 1: Waiting to order

 There are frequently line-ups before ordering in a limited-service restaurant where customers order at a counter (or digital kiosk).
 Even if all bottlenecks have been identified and strategies to reduce them implemented (for example, using express lines or enabling faster mobile payment processes), they may still exist during peak periods.
 Reduced “perceived wait time” is one way to mitigate the negative impact of this process gap.

 The perceived wait time is not any shorter in reality, but it appears that way because it is designed to be more entertaining and enjoyable.
 Digital signage, for example, is one way to keep customers entertained and distracted while they wait in line.
 Another option is to pre-order through a mobile app, such as the Starbucks Mobile Order & Pay app, to avoid lines entirely.

 Gap 2: Waiting for order pick-up/arrival

-Once an order has been placed, there is often an awkward period of time where customers are unsure of where to stand, where to look, and how long they will have to wait.
-The latest McDonald’s design partially solves this problem with digital screens that display your order number once it is ready.
-Other restaurants take this solution further by giving customers devices that buzz when their order is ready, which allows them to sit and relax while waiting.
+Following the placement of an order, there is frequently an awkward period of time during which customers are unsure of where to stand, where to look, and how long they will have to wait.
+The most recent McDonald’s design addresses this issue in part by using digital screens that display your order number once it is ready.
+Other restaurants take this solution a step further by providing customers with devices that buzz when their order is ready, allowing them to sit back and relax while they wait.

-If these strategies are implemented, inconvenient wait times in the customer journey can be avoided or reframed as meaningful brand interactions.
-As is the case with other industries, digital technology is enabling processes that create more seamless, convenient experiences.
-Yet, more traditional brand experience strategies can also go a long way in creating a more positive customer journey.
+Inconvenient wait times in the customer journey can be avoided or reframed as meaningful brand interactions if these strategies are implemented.
+As in other industries, digital technology is enabling processes that result in more seamless and convenient experiences.
+Traditional brand experience strategies, on the other hand, can go a long way towards creating a more positive customer journey.